BoraVyvorant/esi-client-builder/README.md

   `git_push.sh`, but it doesn't meet my requirements (which include publishing as "Bora Vyvorant", rather than as his meatspace alt).

+Note that if you're generating a new version of the gem, you need to modify the project version in `pom.xml` before doing anything.

 ```bash
 $ mvn clean
 $ ./prep-ruby